 ABIOS Aboriginal and Torres Strait Islander Program ABI Education

-Through our partnership in research and service development with Aboriginal and Torres Strait Islander communities in Queensland, ABIOS has developed training specific to Aboriginal and Torres Strait Islander communities.
-We have provided training to:
+Through a partnership in research and service development with Aboriginal and Torres Strait Islander communities in Queensland, ABIOS developed training specific to Aboriginal and Torres Strait Islander communities.
+Facilitating Aboriginal People with brain injury and their families to tell their own stories we provided training to: